-A major instructional focus of self-determination interventions is directly engaging students in learning to set their goals, identify action plans, and evaluate their performance.
+A major instructional focus of self-determination interventions is directly engaging students in learning to set their goals, identify action plans, and evaluate their performances.
 However, little is known about having students lead the GAS process.
-While researchers have stressed the importance of directly involving research participants in goal setting when using GAS (e.g., Krasny-Pacini et al., 2016; Shankar et al., 2019; Shogren, Dean, et al., in press), there is not agreement on how to involve participants in developing the GAS rubric, making ratings, and determining the implications for data analysis and interpretation of outcomes.
-Such issues are particularly important to consider when scaling up evidence-based interventions that target goal attainment in secondary settings, such as the SDLMI, as requiring teachers or research team members to establish individualized GAS rubrics for each student in an inclusive, general education class would be time intensive.
-Further, students may benefit from the instructional focus on learning not only to set goals but to identify targeted outcomes and evaluate their own goal attainment.
-Additionally, for some student-selected goals, external raters (e.g., teachers, research team members) may not be the best source of information regarding the student's current level of performance.
-For example, researchers have found that when the SDLMI is utilized in inclusive, secondary classes that target core content areas (e.g., English Language Arts [ELA], Science), students typically set goals that facilitate academic success, including enhancing study skills, or increasing engagement or attending to instruction more effectively (Raley, Shogren, Brunson, et al., 2020).
-Even though these goals are related to the core content curriculum, teachers may not know what reasonable expectations are for each student or have enough information to rate performance across all environments.
-Thus, examining the impact of students leading the GAS process and level of correspondence between teacher and student ratings of student-directed GAS is needed to inform decision making about the use of GAS.
+Although researchers have stressed the importance of directly involving research participants in goal setting when using GAS (e.g., Krasny-Pacini et al., 2016; Shankar et al., 2020; Shogren, Dean, et al., in press), there is no agreement on how to involve participants in developing the GAS rubric, making ratings, and determining the implications for data analysis and interpretation of outcomes.
+Such issues are particularly important to consider when scaling-up evidence-based interventions that target goal attainment in secondary settings, such as the SDLMI, as requiring teachers or research team members to establish individualized GAS rubrics for each student in an inclusive, general education class would be time-intensive.
+Furthermore, students may benefit from the instructional focus on learning not only to set goals but also to identify targeted outcomes and evaluate their own goal attainment.
+In addition, for some student-selected goals, external raters (e.g., teachers and research team members) may not be the best source of information regarding the student's current level of performance.
+For example, researchers have found that when the SDLMI is utilized in inclusive, secondary classes that target core content areas (e.g., English Language Arts [ELA] and science), students typically set goals that facilitate academic success, including enhancing study skills, increasing engagement, or attending to instruction more effectively (Raley, Shogren, Brunson, et al., 2020).
+Although these goals are related to the core content curriculum, teachers may not know what reasonable expectations are for each student or have enough information to rate performance across all environments.
+Thus, examining the impact of students leading the GAS process and level of correspondence between teacher and student ratings of student-directed GAS is needed to inform decision-making about the use of GAS.

-The present study is situated in a three-year cluster randomized controlled trial (C-RCT) examining the impacts of differing SDLMI implementation supports for teachers (online resources versus online resources + in-person coaching) in inclusive, secondary core content classes.
+This study is situated in a 3-year cluster randomized controlled trial (C-RCT) examining the impacts of differing SDLMI implementation supports for teachers (online resources vs. online resources + in-person coaching) in inclusive, secondary core content classes.
 In the trial, students with and without disabilities receive instruction from their general and special education teachers and directly engage in setting goals, developing GAS rubrics, and rating their goal attainment.
 In addition to students' ratings of goal attainment, teachers also provided ratings of their perceptions of students' goal attainment, using student-created GAS rubrics.
 The purpose of this analysis is to address the following research questions:

-- 1. How much agreement is there between student and teacher ratings of student goal attainment outcomes? - 2.
-Does the impact of teacher implementation support condition (online only versus online + coaching) on goal attainment outcomes vary across student and teacher ratings? - 3.
-Does the impact of student disability status (disability versus no disability) on goal attainment outcomes vary across student and teacher ratings?
+Research Question 1 (RQ 1): How much agreement is there between student and teacher ratings of student goal attainment outcomes?

+Research Question 2 (RQ 2): Does the impact of teacher implementation support condition (online-only vs. online + coaching) on goal attainment outcomes vary across student and teacher ratings?

+Research Question 3 (RQ 3): Does the impact of student disability status (disability vs. no disability) on goal attainment outcomes vary across student and teacher ratings?